 You can make adas polo with chicken, too.
 To do so, cook some chicken breast and shred it.
 Saute onion in a pan over medium heat and add shredded chicken, turmeric, salt and pepper to the pan.
 Mix well and cook for some minutes.
 Serve with the lentil rice and raisins.

 Persian cooking is all about sticking to the basics and then going with your instincts.
-If you want a vegetarian version, completely skip the ground beef filling and just steam the rice and lentils.
-If you don’t like dates, skip them too.
-In the end, it’s you who should enjoy this delicious Adas Polo, and I’m sure you will love this recipe, as it has been in my family for generations <3
+In the end, it's you who should enjoy this delicious Adas Polo, and I'm sure you will love this recipe, as it has been in my family for generations <3

 Tools and ingredients used to make Adas Polo - Persian Lentil Rice: